What is hepatitis?

 Hepatitis A

-Transmission for the hepatitis A virus occurs through direct contact with infected food, drinks or objects contaminated with faeces, therefore the best preventative measure for the hepatitis A virus is good hygiene.
+Transmission for the hepatitis A virus occurs through direct contact with contaminated food, drinks or objects contaminated with faeces.
+The best preventative measure is good hygiene and ensuring access to clean food and water.

 Hepatitis B

-Hepatitis B is passed on via blood and body fluids.
-Transmission through blood is prevented by avoiding shared injecting equipment and also avoiding tattoo parlours, hair salons and nail salons where instruments are contaminated.
-Transmission through bodily fluids is prevented through practising safe sex.
+Hepatitis B is a viral infection transmitted via blood and body fluids.
+Transmission through blood is prevented by avoiding shared injecting equipment and avoiding tattoo parlours, hair salons and nail salons where instruments are not properly sterilized.
+Transmission through bodily fluids can be prevented by practising safe sex and avoiding sharing personal items that may contain blood.

 Hepatitis C

 Caused by the hepatitis C virus (HCV), this infection spreads primarily through blood contact, often becoming chronic.
-It can lead to cirrhosis, liver cancer, and is a leading cause of liver transplants.
-Modern antiviral treatments can cure most cases if diagnosed early.
+It can lead to cirrhosis, liver cancer, and has historically been a leading cause of liver transplants, though alcohol-associated liver disease is now the most common reason for transplants in developed countries.
+Modern antiviral treatments can cure most cases if diagnosed early, making timely testing crucial.

 Hepatitis D